Overall, the quality of the free dining was quite good, particularly in the main dining room (s), which was high for banquet-style dining.

-The vast, three-deck-high dining room (called Romeo and Juliet on Deck 3, Othello on Deck 4 and King Lear on Deck 5) is open for breakfast, lunch and dinner.
+Main Dining Room (Decks 3, 4, 5): The vast, three-deck-high dining room is named after Shakespeare plays: Romeo and Juliet (Deck 3), Othello (Deck 4) and King Lear (Deck 5).
+It is open for breakfast, lunch and dinner.
 Daytime meals, which are open-seating, are limited to Romeo and Juliet, and there's rarely a wait for a table.

 At breakfast, a standard American menu offers cruise basics, from eggs Benedict and pancakes to granola and omelets.
 There's always a special; chocolate-chip pancakes and almond-crusted French toast were among them.
 Kudos to the staff for not forcing passengers to dine communally, though the more sociable could be seated at big tables.

 At lunch, there's a new twist with the introduction of RCI's Brasserie 30.
 Borrowing liberally from European cruise lines for whom a buffet/menu combo is a staple, Independence of the Seas has added a buffet setup to Romeo and Juliet for the midday meal on sea days.
 It features a make-your-own-salad bar (actually, you pick your toppings, and a crewmember mixes it for you) and a wonderful antipasti selection for those who want light fare.
 It's a terrific choice if you want a quick lunch in the quiet and elegant atmosphere of the dining room, and it's one of the better lunchtime offerings for vegetarians.

 And, of course, still offered is a menu of lunch entrees, featuring hot dishes, soups, salads, sandwiches and desserts.